- Baby led weaning: When babies are given a choice

-There are many advantages of baby-led weaning according to experts.
-The development of motor skills, hand and eye coordination, and gag reflexes are commonly mentioned.
+There are many advantages of baby-led weaning, according to experts.
+Motor skills development, hand and eye coordination, and gag reflexes are commonly mentioned.
 But parents who have practiced this feeding method say a lot more than that.

 - Your baby can enjoy his meals when you give him the freedom of what to eat, how much he can eat, or even how fast he can do it.
 This gives him pleasure rather than you being in full control, which might be a little stressful for you and your baby.
 Mealtime is a fun time.

 - Your baby can learn about food with his own timing.
 He will learn about the taste and the texture of the food, which eventually can give him the idea of whether he likes the food or prefers another option.

 - There are also some observations that baby-led weaning results in non-picky-eaters during the later years.

 - When you let your baby eat by himself, he can explore with his senses too.
 Your baby will be able to look, smell, touch, and taste his food.
 His sense of hearing is stimulated when he hears your voice, isn’t it?